Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Introduction

-On-chip communication architecture in an MPSoC helps to communicate cache coherence protocol related messages between processors and memories.
-In a typical IoT SoC, on-chip communication is responsible for communication between multiple IP cores including processor, memory, converters, peripherals, DSPs, memories, peripheral controllers, gateways to networks on other chips, etc. Historically computation was the limiting factor while on-chip communication was not given much attention.
-With SoC having 100s of IP cores and modern processors having 100s of cores, on-chip communication has become the performance bottleneck.
-This has led to the development of fast, low-power and scalable on chip communication.
-To achieve different energy and performance goals, diverse communication technologies and different architectures are explored in designing suitable on-chip communication fabrics.
-There are also many applications that requires fast communication across many cores.
-For example, Deep Neural Networks accelerators engage with high data flows across 100+ small processing elements \cite{chen2019noc}.
+In a typical MPSoC, on-chip communication is mainly responsible to communicate cache coherence and other control messages between processors and memories.
+In a typical IoT SoC, on-chip communication is responsible for communication between multiple IP cores, including processors, memory, converters, peripherals, DSPs, memories, peripheral controllers, gateways to networks on other chips, etc. Novel dataflow-based DNN accelerators use application-specific on-chip communication fabric to transfer weights, activations and partial sums among processing cores and buffers~\cite{chen2016eyeriss,kwon2018maeri,chen2019noc}.
+After the introduction of SoC architectures in the 1990s, communication was primarily based on bus topology (Figure \ref{fig:evolution_of_noc} (left)) and ad-hoc mixes of buses (Figure \ref{fig:evolution_of_noc} (middle)) \cite{lahiri2001evaluation}.
+For small SoCs with typically around 20 IPs, buses provide simple and low-cost communication.
+With SoC having 100s of IP cores and modern processors and accelerators having 100s of cores, on-chip communication has become the performance bottleneck.
+To address this, routing packets was used instead of routing wires~\cite{935594}, which led to the introduction of Network-on-Chip (NoC).
+NoC isolates and provides fast, low-power, and scalable on-chip communication to the whole SoC.
+Figure~\ref{fig:evolution_of_noc} (right) shows an electrical NoC with ring topology.
+Multitudes of other NoC architectures with different technologies (electrical, wireless, optical) and topologies (ring, star, mesh, etc.) can be chosen to deliver different energy and performance goals.
+For example, Intels' recent on-chip communication architecture, Skylake Mesh Architecture~\cite{Intelxeon}, improves bandwidth and reduces communication latencies.
+Similarly, Arteris IP provides two interconnect IPs, FlexNoc~\cite{flexnoc} and NCore~\cite{Ncore}, which are already used in a wide variety of SoCs, from artificial intelligence SoCs to automotive SoCs.
+The growing significance of on-chip interconnects is expected to continue in the foreseeable future.